How To Grow Onions From Onions

 Read more

 Ensure onions receive 6-8 hours of direct sunlight daily.
-Indoors, place them near a sunny window or use grow lights.
-Rotate pots for even exposure.
+Indoors, you need to place them near a sunny window or use grow lights and rotate pots for even exposure.

 Read more